-Rules Activity Status Land Use Any of the activities listed in the Residential 1 Zone but located in this Development Area other than those activities listed below.
-As for Residential 1 Zone Any activity stated as a permitted activity that does not meet the performance standards in A5.2.3.3.
+Plan Change 2: Pukehāngi Heights: Provisions recommended by Hearing Panel nissioners Draft Provisions 2.
+Any activity stated as a permitted activity that does not meet the performance standards in A5.2.3.3.
 RD 3.
 An activity listed above as a Restricted Discretionary Activity (RD) that does not meet the performance standards in A5.2.3.3.
-D Infrastructure as shown on the Pukehāngi Heights Development Area Structure Plan RD 5.
+D 4.
+Infrastructure as shown on the Pukehāngi Heights Development Area Structure Plan RD 5.
 Development within the 'Medium Density Residential Development Area' that meets Performance Standard A5.2.3.3 - 9.
 RD 6.
 Child Care Centre within the Community, Retail and Commercial Area shown on the Structure Plan.
 RD 7.
 Convenience Retail and Offices within the Community, Retail and Commercial Area shown on the Structure Plan.
 RD 8.
 Café within the Community, Retail and Commercial Area shown on the Structure Plan.
-RD 8a.
-Retirement Village within the Retirement Village Area shown on the Structure Plan that meets performance standard A5.2.3.3.11 ₽

-Subdivision 9.
+RD Subdivision 9.
 Subdivision that is consistent with the principles of the Structure Plan for the Pukehāngi Heights Development Area and that complies with the Pukehāngi Heights Development Area - Residential 1 Subdivision Performance Standards A5.2.3.4.
 RD 10.
-Subdivision within the 'Medium Density Residential Development Area' that meets Performance Standard A5.2.3.4 RD 10a.
-Subdivision within the Retirement Village Overlay that meets Performance Standard A5.2.3.4.
-RD 11.
-Subdivision where the site includes an site of archaeological or cultural site importance.
+Subdivision within the 'Medium Density Residential Development Area' that meets Performance Standard A5.2.3.4 RD Subdivision where the site includes an site of archaeological or cultural site importance.
 RD 12.
 Subdivision within the Stormwater / Recreation Areas.
 RD 13.
 Subdivision that is not consistent with the principles of the Structure Plan for the Pukehāngi Heights Development Area.
-D 14.
-Subdivision that would otherwise be a Restricted Discretionary Activity and that does not comply with one or more of the Pukehāngi Heights Development Area - Residential 1 Subdivision Performance Standards A5.2.3.4.
+D Subdivision that would otherwise be a Restricted Discretionary Activity and that does not comply with one or more of the Pukehängi Heights Development Area - Residential 1 Subdivision Performance Standards A5.2.3.4.
 D 15.
-Subdivision that would otherwise be a Restricted Discretionary Activity and that does not comply with A5.2.3.4.7 Stormwater Management and A5.2.3.4.8 Natural Hazard Risk Management NC Exceptions: The following rules do not apply to the Pukehāngi Heights Development Area: Infrastructure: 15.5.25 Subdivision 13.5.1.10
+Subdivision that would otherwise be a Restricted Discretionary Activity and that does not comply with A5.2.3.4.7 Stormwater Management and A5.2.3.4.8 Natural Hazard Risk Management NC